chiggachiggayeah/weatherman/weatherman.md

 ### Mad Science
-(i think the rest of the team has bailed a this point) Naram kept playing the words over and over in his head. *You are the problem*.
+(i think the rest of the team has bailed a this point) (this isn't happening in the midwest, Tornado Alley, this is happening near new york, the east coast)

+Naram kept playing the words over and over in his head. *You are the problem*.
 The faces in those crowds blended together in a livid amalgam screaming *Traitor* and demanding he be tossed into a dark hole off the face of the planet.
 They'd rather that than the machine.
 They'd rather that than his trying to help.
 Hard to blame them.
 Things had only gotten worse.

 Then there was Jin.
 That look.
 Not anger.
 Something more like bewilderment, a look he'd seen on the faces of tangled, crumbling minds, battling dementia in nursing homes.
 Unrecognition.